avocado-framework/avocado/docs/source/DevelopmentTips.rst

 #.
 Press `Finish`.
 #.
 Trello tasks assigned to you will now appear in the Mylyn Task List.

-Noy you can start using tasks by clicking the small bubble in front of the name.
+Note you can start using tasks by clicking the small bubble in front of the name.
 This closes all editors.
-Try openning some and then click the bubble again.
+Try opening some and then click the bubble again.
 They should get closed.
 When you click the bubble third time, it should resume all the open editors from before.